 MyLane, Lane's student portal, offers an interactive environment where students can find the information they need with one log-in and where staff can highlight and tailor messages to students.
+However, student and staff use of the portal, or other web based search options to access information, needs to be improved.

-During the 2013-14 academic year, Student Life and Leadership Development department, in conjunction with ASLCC, implemented a new online club management system (OrgSync) that allows students to establish and join groups of interest, manage their own involvement by creating e-portfolios and co-curricular transcripts and promote events.
-Currently over 20 groups have registered on OrgSync and 400 individual users have set up accounts.
+The implementation the online club management system (OrgSync) allows students to establish and join groups of interest, manage their own involvement by creating e-portfolios and co-curricular transcripts, and promote events.
+Currently over 52 groups have registered on OrgSync and 13,000 individual users have set up accounts or have been uploaded into specific portal sites on OrgSync.
+This has allowed better communications with targeted populations to "push out" information about the college, upcoming events, and notices to students via email.